Sam-Max/rcmltb/README.md

 ### Leech
 - File/folder from cloud to Telegram
+- Link/magnets to Telegram using qBittorrent
 - Directs links to Telegram using Aria2
 - Mega.nz links to Telegram
-- Link/magnets to Telegram using qBittorrent
+- Files in batch from Telegram to Telegram
 - 4gb file with premium account

 ### Copy